 - Unsuccessful reversal of surgical sterilisation

 If you are trying to fall pregnant and have experienced any of the factors that may contribute to infertility, make an appointment to see Dr Moir, with a referral from your GP, or call QFG Sunshine Coast on 07 5314 3500 for an obligation-free initial interview.

 The process used to identify fertility problems involves a number of tests to ascertain where the problem lies so the appropriate treatment can be commenced.

-Dr James Moir will look at four key areas:
+Dr James Moir will look at five key areas:

 - Sperm quality